Deer404/Deer404/README.md

 ## About Me

 I'm passionate about building responsive and visually appealing web applications using the latest technologies in the front-end space.
-My skills include:
+My skills can be divided into work-related skills and personal interests:

+### Work-related skills:

 - HTML5, CSS3, and JavaScript
 - React.js and Vue.js
 - Bootstrap, Material UI, and Tailwind CSS
-- Nest.js Egg.js Koa Express
+- Nest.js, Egg.js, Koa, and Express

-- Python
+### Personal interests:

+- Python(Only used for developing web crawlers, for learning purposes.)
-- Dart with Flutter
+- Dart with Flutter(Used to develop an app)
+- Minecraft plugin (Just a little bit)
+- more...
+###

-I'm constantly learning and experimenting with new technologies to enhance my skills as a front-end developer.
+I'm constantly learning and experimenting with new technologies to enhance my skills as a developer.

 ## My GitHub Projects